junaid-77-cyber/Enumeration/README.md

 ## OUTPUT
 ![alt text](<Screenshot 2026-04-30 081534.png>)

+smtp-user-enum is a command-line tool used to identify valid usernames on an SMTP mail server.
+It works by testing usernames through SMTP authentication methods such as VRFY, EXPN, or RCPT commands, helping security testers evaluate mail server configurations.

 ## Telnet for smtp enumeration
 Telnet allows to connect to remote host based on the port no. For smtp port no is 25 telnet <host address> 25 to connect